Unchanged and original

 Swiss National Park

 The Swiss National Park is a symbol of the region's unique diversity and an attraction for nature lovers and hikers alike.
-Switzerland's largest wilderness area comprises 170 square kilometres of unspoilt natural landscape and 100 kilometres of marked hiking trails.
+The largest wilderness area in Switzerland covers 170 square kilometres unspoilt natural landscape and 100 kilometres of marked hiking trails.
 Founded in 1914, the National Park is not only the only one in Switzerland, but also the oldest in the Alps and Central Europe.
-This unique natural oasis is characterised by its unique high alpine flora and fauna: Deer, marmots, bearded vultures and the national park's heraldic animal, the pine jay, live here all year round, while the rich flora really blossoms in July and August.
+This unique natural oasis is characterised by its unique high alpine flora and fauna: Deer, marmots, bearded vultures and the national park's heraldic animal, the pine jay, reside here all year round, while the rich flora really blossoms, especially in July and August.
 The National Park also includes the "Macun" high plateau at 2600 m above sea level above Lavin with its more than 20 mountain lakes – it is particularly rich in ibex and chamois.
 Together with Val Müstair and parts of the Lower Engadine municipality of Scuol, the Swiss National Park was also officially recognised as a UNESCO Biosphere Reserve Engiadina Val Müstair on 13 June 2017.

-Do not leave behind any kind of rubbish
+- Do not leave any waste lying around

-No winter sports (skiing or snowshoe treks), cycling or flying devices
+- No winter sports (skiing or snowshoeing), bicycles or flying machines

-No sleeping overnight in the park, not even in vehicles parked along Ofenpassstrasse
+- No overnight stays, not even in vehicles along the Ofenpass road

-For more information about the Swiss National Park nationalpark.ch.
+You can find more information on the Swiss National Park at nationalpark.ch.